 Upstream and downstream layers have equal thickness but different properties.
 The model was developed to serve as a tool to support the design and optimization of different components in the CPRBs.
 Subsequently, numerical simulations were performed in order to clarify the complex heat transfer mechanisms and to gain some guidance for the design of the CPRBs.

-The analysis here employs discrete ordinates method for computing radiative heat flux in the burner.
-Because, this method remains simple in expressions but retains important physical insights.
-As a result of high porosity of porous the medium, thermal conductivity in this medium is low, and thus it is assumed that only convection and radiation take place in the porous matrix.
-However, in the gas flow, because gas is assumed to be non-radiative gas assumption, heat transfer occurs by conduction and convection.
+The analysis here employs discrete ordinates method for computing radiative heat flux in the burner, whereas, this method remains simple in expressions but retains important physical insights.
+As a result of high porosity of porous medium, thermal conductivity in this medium is low, and thus it is assumed that only convection and radiation take place in the porous matrix.

+However, in the gas flow, because of non-radiative gas assumption, heat transfer occurs by conduction and convection.
 In the present analysis, an attempt is made to investigate the effects of radiation properties of the upstream and downstream layers on the performance of the CPRB.
-Besides, the thermal behavior of CPRB is compared to conventional homogeneous burners.
-For validation, the numerical results are compared with theoretical and experimental results of other investigators and compatibility of the results is proved.
+Besides, the thermal behavior of CPRB is compared to conventional homogeneous one.
+For validation, the numerical results are compared with theoretical and experimental results of other investigators and good agreement is found.